mariowoleg/WebPortfolio/README.md

 **· CSS**

 ## 🤖 How to Run the Project Localy
-1. Clone the repositor:
+1. Clone the repository:
-Use "git clone" to clone the project repository to your local machine:
+Use "git clone" to clone the project repository into your local machine:
     ```
     git clone https://github.com/your-username/WebPortfolio.git
     cd webportfolio